 When Is It NOT OK to Listen to Your Inner Editor?

 When Drafting Your WIP: This is when you’re still learning about your story – and often when your inner editor shouts loudest.
 When it does, it’s crucial to remember to simply write.
 Otherwise, you’ll keep going back to rewrite scenes or entire chapters when you should be adding new ones instead.
 After all, you want to finish that draft, right?

 When Your Ego Takes Over: Sometimes your inner editor turns into your worst critic.
 You question your characters, plot, voice – every element of your story.
 This isn’t your inner editor talking, though; it’s your ego.
 All writers wrestle with doubts and fears throughout their process.
 So while it unfortunately comes with the territory, remember you aren’t alone in fighting your inner demons, and you can find a way to overcome them.

-Learning How to Manage Your Inner Editor
+Managing Your Inner Editor

 As you can see, half the battle is recognizing when and why you should listen to your inner editor.
 But how can you manage that relationship without neglecting advice that might actually help?
 Here are some tips: